angristan/nginx-autoinstall/conf/README.md

 ### PageSpeed

-Add this in you http block :
+Add this in your http block :

 ```
 pagespeed on;